 It varies state-to-state, so an attorney from the driver’s home state should be consulted.

 Misdemeanor convictions may be sealable one (1) year after the case ends.
-Felony convictions may be sealable five (5) years after the case ends.11 And traffic charges that get dismissed may be sealable right away.12
+Felony convictions may be sealable five (5) years after the case ends.11 And traffic charges that get dismissed may be sealable right away.
+Learn how to get a record seal in Nevada.12

 12. Will I get deported?